benjaminjamesweb/AWS-Project/README.md

 Anglophoria

 *1.2 Description*

-t’s the same concept I used in my final project for CSTP 1303 (Intro to Client-Server) – however, the app I created then was extremely basic: first of all, it was vanilla JavaScript (all hard-coded data, no React); had monolithic architecture (separate folders for backend and frontend); and used MongoDB atlas as a cloud database (to store only user information).
+The app is based on the same concept I used in my final project for CSTP 1303 (Intro to Client-Server) – however, the app I created then was extremely basic: first of all, it was vanilla JavaScript (all hard-coded data, no React); had monolithic architecture (separate folders for backend and frontend); and used MongoDB atlas as a cloud database (to store only user information).
 This term, I would like to re-create the app using all the new things I’ve learned since then.
 I’ll code from scratch using React, create a better variety of playable games / quizzes, create a better UI, and of course use exclusively AWS to handle the data.
 The main goal of the project is to create a website where users can play various fun games to test/improve their English.
 The problem my website attempts to solve is that many language-learning sites are boring, and don’t allow the user to easily pick and choose what type of learning they want to focus on.
 For example, Duolingo just presents all users with the same generic fill-in-the-blank slides that they need to click through endlessly.
 A site where users can choose what type of challenge / what topic they want to focus on gives them greater flexibility and encourages them to keep practicing English (and to hone in on their weak spots).